kubrainanc/studyhelper/README.md

 A simple timer to help students stay focused while studying.

 ### Deadlines Tracker
-Track exams and assignments with an automatic countdown.
+Track exams and assignments with automatic countdown.

 ### Grade Predictor
 Estimate your final grade based on midterm and final exam scores.

+---

 ## Technologies Used